perfectomobile/examples/README.md

 <tr>
 <td> getObjectList</td>
 <td>
-Get list of objects with specific property and manipulate it in the code, in this example the all the buttons have the class <b>ui-link-inherit</b>.
+Get list of objects with specific property and manipulate it in the code, in this example (carmax.com) all the car items have the class <b>ui-link-inherit</b>. and one command bring all the items to java List
 </td>
 </tr>